Why did I pick this line? it’s the slowest one...

 11. Wrap a colorful ribbon or put a sticker on your luggage

 The awkward moment when two other passengers from the same flight have the same luggage...

 If you don’t fancy opening your luggage in front of everyone to prove that this is indeed your luggage, make yours stand out from the rest.
 Wrap something on the handle, add a ClaimCompass sticker, purposefully break a zipper (don’t): anything to identify it right away on the conveyor.

 I would claim it mine even if it’s not and run away.
 So.
 Cool.

 12. Wear your extra items... or ask for a shopping bag

 Be sure to verify your luggage allowance before leaving.
 But if you forgot and it turns out that you’re a little bit over the limit, wait a second before paying the ridiculously high extra fees (as though paying more would make the plane lighter anyway...).

 Instead, put on a few more clothes from your luggage or put the heavy objects in your pockets as much as possible.
+That's what I call a last-resort airport tip.
 Again, in the end, everything will get on the plane and it makes no difference whatsoever to the final weight of the plane, but let’s try to comply with the rule.